copyrite/LwotcMinimalText/XComGame.md

 * Firestorm deals +2 damage over your Flamethrower's base damage.
 * {{ AP2 }}
 * {{ CHARGES }}
-* It is not recommended the soldier uses Firestorm on rooftops.
+* It is not recommended to use Firestorm on rooftops.

 ## Flashbanger
 You start the mission with +1 Flashbang.